xiangyuanyuan/blog/_posts/2015-04-01-importing a qcow2 disk into ovirt 3.5.md

 ---
-layout:default.html
+layout: default.html
-title:importing a qcow2 disk into ovirt 3.5
+title: importing a qcow2 disk into ovirt 3.5
 ---

 #importing a qcow2 disk into ovirt 3.5